Chapter 1 - Roxy's Suicide

 Wednesday dug his earbuds out of his pockets even as he continued to listen.
 “I don’t know what she means about being sorry that time she showed up on his doorstep and then there's some stuff that's completely lost on me, like this, it says-”

 Wednesday put his earbuds in before he could hear another word.
 Thank God he kept those things in his pocket.
 Stretching out on the couch that had been designated as his sleeping spot he set his music to instrumental so he could sleep with them in.

 He didn’t want to think about what Roxy had said or how she had been sorry about showing up to check up on him that time.
 Nevertheless, even those bitter thoughts of her made his chest ache.

 He could remember that day far too clearly for his liking.
 Roxy had been gone for maybe three months, but he had done it, he had moved on.
 Hell, when she knocked on his door there had been a woman in his bed.
 He had answered the door high as a kite though.
 Roxy had just stared at him with the saddest look on her face.

 That look was what he would remember later that night when he cut eight deep lines into his right arm with a razor blade.

 Shaking all thoughts of Roxy off he forced himself to put all his focus on the music.
 Drifting off, he listened to sorrowful piano music that reminded him of how his mom used to play.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, badwolfinwinterfellWrite a Review